gulfiliz/gulfiliz.github.io/_posts/2025-05-09-post-truth.md

 These are not solutions.
 They are conditions.
 The epistemic commons cannot be rebuilt by any single intervention.
-It is rebuilt — if it is rebuilt — slowly, institutionally, culturally, one honest conversation at a time.
+It is rebuilt, if it is rebuilt, slowly, institutionally, culturally, one honest conversation at a time.

 ---

 ## Coda

-Hannah Arendt, writing in 1967 — before the internet, before social media, before algorithmic amplification — already saw what was coming:
+Hannah Arendt, writing in 1967 (before the internet, before social media, before algorithmic amplification) already saw what was coming:

 The danger of a politics that treats truth as negotiable is not merely that people believe false things.
-It is that the category of truth itself becomes destabilized — that people lose the capacity to distinguish between what is real and what is not.
+It is that the category of truth itself becomes destabilized, that people lose the capacity to distinguish between what is real and what is not.

 And a population that cannot make that distinction is not merely misinformed.
-It is ungovernable, in the deepest sense — unable to act collectively on the basis of shared reality, unable to hold power accountable, unable to be a demos in any meaningful sense.
+It is ungovernable, in the deepest sense: unable to act collectively on the basis of shared reality, unable to hold power accountable, unable to be a demos in any meaningful sense.

+(I grew up watching this.
+The pattern Arendt describes is not abstract.)

 Post-truth is not an epistemological problem with political consequences.
 It is a political problem with epistemological roots.